mcclurgm/scheme-interpreter/planning.md

-# Planning the evaluation project
+# Planning the interpreter project

 * When do we create a new frame?
 (When we create new variable names)
   * Currently `let`